 Students may appeal the SCJ faculty's decision to dismiss them from the program.
 The appeal must be made in writing to the Dean of the Graduate School-Newark.
 It must be made within 10 school days of receipt of the program faculty's decision and shall state the grounds for appeal.
 Grounds for appeal are: (1) technical error; (2) new information; and (3) extenuating circumstances.
-The Dean of the Graduate School-Newark, whose decision is final, shall render a decision within ten school days of receipt of the appeal.
-For the purpose of this and other relevant procedures, "school day" is any day classes are in session, excluding summer session.
+The Dean of the Graduate School-Newark, whose decision is final, shall render a decision within 10 days of receipt of the appeal.